Zilliqa/dev-portal-old/docs/dev/dev-rentonzilliqa-transitions.md

 This transition is used to claim the commission collected on the platform.

-The `_sender` wallet address is checked to ensure it is owner of the contract.
+The `_sender` wallet address is checked to ensure it is the owner of the contract.

-The `_balance` from the contract is send to the owner via a message.
+The `_balance` from the contract is sent to the owner via a message.

 ```ocaml
 transition claim_commission ()